 Original terms to maturity of the Company's repurchase agreements generally range from one month to 36 months; however, the Company is not precluded from entering into repurchase agreements with longer maturities.
 Should a counter-party decide not to renew a repurchase agreement at maturity, the Company must either refinance elsewhere or be in a position to satisfy this obligation.
 If, during the term of a repurchase agreement, a lender should file for bankruptcy, the Company might experience difficulty recovering its pledged assets and may have an unsecured claim against the lender's assets for the difference between the amount loaned to the Company and the estimated fair value of the collateral pledged to such lender.
-To reduce this risk, the Company enters into repurchase agreements only with investment grade institutions.
-At December 31, 2003, the Company had amounts outstanding under repurchase agreements with three separate lenders with a maximum net exposure (the difference between the amount loaned to the Company and the estimated fair value of the security pledged by the Company as collateral) to any single lender of \$5,829,466.
+To reduce this risk, the Company enters into repurchase agreements with three separate lenders with a maximum net exposure (the difference between the amount loaned to the Company and the estimated fair value of s5,829,466.